-- 1. The person holds an MSW with a minimum of one year of experience, an LMSW or LCSW licensure, and can serve as a professional role model especially with respect to genuineness, warmth, empathy and can demonstrate adherence to social work ethics and values. - 2.
+- 1. The person holds an MSW with a minimum of two years of experience and can serve as a professional role model especially with respect to genuineness, warmth, empathy and can demonstrate adherence to social work ethics and values. - 2.
 The person sees educating social work students as both a professional and a meaningful activity. - 3.
 The person is willing to invest time in development and implementation of the students learning plan, minimum one hour weekly supervisory sessions, virtual site visit evaluations with the Faculty Liaison and of the student.
 Participation in these conferences requires a high level of professional skill including the ability to give and receive feedback in a constructive manner. - 4.
 The person agrees to orient the student to the agency and community of practitioners in the agency's referral network. - 5.
 The person agrees to follow the problem-solving process as outlined in this manual. - 6.
 The person completes the field orientation process online.